Choosing a www vs non-www domain name: pros, cons, and recommendations

 Enter any website URL to get a detailed report on tech issues and suggested solutions.

-In the Duplicate Content section of the Issue Report, you’ll get notified if something went wrong.
+The Content section of the Issue Report will notify you if something goes wrong.
 This includes indications of potential issues with your redirects or instances where multiple canonical tags are added to the same page.

-In the HTTP Status Code section of the report, you’ll see if any of your canonical URLs aren’t functioning properly.
+In the Crawling & Indexing section of the report, you’ll see if any of your canonical URLs aren’t functioning properly.
 This includes situations where the URLs are redirected to other destinations (3xx status codes), have been deleted (4xx status codes), or are temporarily unavailable due to server errors (5xx status codes.)
-Every issue in the report comes with tips on how it can be fixed, along with a list of the affected pages.
+Each issue in the report comes with fix tips and a list of affected pages.

 Canonical 3xx URLs

-Finally, if you used canonical tags to indicate your preferred site version, make sure to regularly check which pages Google actually considers canonical.
-You can do this manually by using Google Search Console or with SE Ranking’s Rank Tracker.
-Check out this guide for detailed instructions.
+If you used canonical tags to indicate your preferred site version, regularly check which pages Google considers canonical.
+You can do this manually with Google Search Console or SE Ranking’s Rank Tracker.
+Refer to this guide to learn how.

 Use www or non-www consistently

-Consistency is key, and your www or non-ww URL variations are no exception.
+Consistency is key, and your www or non-www URL variations are no exception.
 Whichever version you choose, stick to it.
-For example, if you keep www, make sure all your Sitemap URLs, internal links, and backlinks are www.
+For example, if you keep www, all your Sitemap URLs, internal links, and backlinks must also remain www.

-Search engines rely on your Sitemap as a comprehensive guidebook that outlines all the pages you want to crawl and index.
-Make sure to use correct URL variations in your sitemap to avoid sending confusing signals to Google, especially if your site utilizes canonical tags to indicate the canonical (or preferred) domain name.
-Fortunately, SE Ranking’s Website Audit will ping you if you ever mess things up.
+Search engines use your Sitemap as a guide to identify which pages to crawl and index.
+Include the correct URL variations in your sitemap to avoid sending mixed signals to Google, especially if you’re using canonical tags to specify your canonical (or preferred) domain.
+Fortunately, SE Ranking’s Website Audit pings you if you miss something.

 Non-canonical pages in the sitemap

-The same applies to internal links, which send powerful signals to Google about which pages are the most valuable.
-Internal links also pass link juice, so ensure that you’re distributing link juice wisely by using the right link URLs.
-In the Found Links section of the Website Audit, you can find a complete list of your internal links.
-Use filters to check if any of the links use a non-canonical URL variation.
-In the example below, we will be searching for non-www URLs since the website’s preferred version is www.
+The same applies to internal links, which send powerful signals to Google about your most important pages.
+Internal links also pass link juice, so make sure you’re using the correct URLs to distribute it wisely.
+The Website Audit’s Found Links section includes a complete list of your internal links.
+Use filters to check which links use a non-canonical URL variation.
+In the example below, we will search for non-www URLs since the website’s preferred version is www.

 Internal Links in the Website Audit

-When possible, you should also try to control URL variations used by sites linking back to you.
-If your canonical domain is www, your backlinks should ideally feature this prefix.
-The same applies to backlinks from affiliate websites.
-With these kinds of backlinks, you have more control and can arrange for your business partners to use proper URL variations.
+Whenever possible, control the URL variations used by sites linking to you.
+If your canonical domain is www, your backlinks should include this prefix.
+The same goes for backlinks from affiliate websites.
+Since you have more control over these, work with your business partners to ensure they use the proper URL variations.

 You should also pay attention to social media links.
-While social media links do not really strengthen your backlink profile, they still partially affect your SEO rankings.
+While they don’t strengthen your backlink profile, they have a partial effect on your SEO rankings.

 To get a complete list of your website’s backlinks, you can use SE Ranking’s Backlink Checker.
-Once again, you’ll want to use filters to find backlinks pointing to non-canonical URLs.
+Use filters to find backlinks pointing to non-canonical URLs.
 The website in the example below is www, but it has plenty of backlinks pointing to non-www page variations.
-If you find any of the detected backlinks particularly valuable, consider contacting the websites in question and requesting that they update the URLs of those backlinks.
+If any of these backlinks are especially valuable, reach out to linking sites and ask them to update the URLs of those backlinks.

 Backlink pointing to a non-canonical domain name

-In short, be consistent with the URL variations that your team and your partners use.
+The bottom line is that you and your partners must be consistent with the URL variations you use.
 Search engines will appreciate your efforts and reward you with better rankings.

 www for handling loads of traffic

-In the intro of this article, we mentioned Wikipedia, Amazon, and Facebook.
-One reason why these are all www is that they rely on content delivery networks (CDN) to quickly and securely deliver content to millions of their users.
+We mentioned big name websites like Wikipedia, Amazon, and Facebook earlier on in this article.
+Each of these are www because they use content delivery networks (CDN).
+This makes it possible for them to quickly and securely deliver content to millions of users.

 What does this have to do with www or no www?